smart-on-fhir/cumulus-library-umls/README.md

 The following tables are a derived from the primary tables, and are included here as a convenience to avoid having to compute these on a repeated basis

-- **mrrel_is_a** a subset of the relationships in mrrel, including only those that define that concept A is a member of concept B (i.e. is a child, or is explicitly marked as being a tradename/member belonging to the parent concept).
+- **mrrel_drug_is_a** a subset of the relationships in mrrel, including only those that define that concept A is a member of concept B (i.e. is a child, or is explicitly marked as being a tradename/member belonging to the parent concept), for drugs and drug-related topics.
 - **mrconso_drugs** a subset of the entity list in mrconso, limited to vocabularies specifically dealing with drug identifiers (i.e. SNOMED, RxNorm, etc.)
 - **mrconso_icd10cm**/**mrrel__icd10cm** are slices of the respective main tables,